SDU-eScience/UCloud/infrastructure/wiki/README.md

 ### Testing (sect.
 12.1.2)

-Generation of automatic unit and integration tests is a part of the deployments cycle.
-The Project Leader is ensuring that automatic tests covers relevant scenarios.
+Creation of automatic unit and integration tests is a part of the development cycle.
+The project leader is ensures that the tests covers relevant scenarios.

 Automatic testing is performed by our Continuous Integration (CI) system,